 Description

-Exclosures or, enclosures, refer to the practice of fencing-off an area in order to protect it from human use and animal intrusion.
+Enclosures are fencing structures that restrict animal and human access to land with the goal of supporting the regeneration or protection of said land.
+Enclosures also refer to the practice of fencing-off an area in order to protect it from human use and animal intrusion.
 The main goal of enclosures through fencing is to allow natural regeneration and rehabilitation of degraded lands within the enclosed space.
 This intervention fosters natural regeneration and helps to restore organic matter and a healthy soil structure.
-Exclosures can also be used to change the cover of the land to allow time for new land coverage (vegetation) to be established.
-Exclosures can be applied in a variety of different landscapes and environmental conditions.
-This technique is a relatively cheap type of intervention if the materials are available on site but can be somewhat more expensive where materials need to be acquired or where more sophisticated enclosures are built.
+Enclosures can also be used to change the cover of the land to allow time for new land coverage (vegetation) to be established.
+Enclosures can be applied in a variety of different landscapes and environmental conditions.
+This technique is a relatively cheap intervention if the materials are available on site but can be somewhat more expensive where materials need to be acquired or where more sophisticated enclosures are built.
+Fencing could be done for a permanent or temporary use, and this is defined by the goal of the project.

 PRE-CONDITIONS FOR IMPLEMENTATION